Code-Institute-Submissions/milestone-project-119/README.md

 <div style="text-align:center"><img src="assets/images/response.png" alt="Experience Cornwall Am I Responsive image"></div>

 #### User Stories:

 * User Goals:
     * As a user, I want to be able to navigate through the entire site, comfortably and securely.
-    * As a user, I want to be able to easily contact the site with any initial queires that I may have, submit questions, and recieve an acknowledgement via email of my message being received, and a due response.
+    * As a user, I want to be able to easily contact the site with any initial queires that I may have, submit questions, and recieve an acknowledgement of my message being received, and a due response.
-    * As a user, I want to learn more about the county of Cornwall and its history, and what can be seen and done there, where to eat and where to stay.
+    * As a user, I want to learn more about the county of Cornwall and its history, and what can be seen and done there.
+This includes information such as where to eat and where to stay.
-    * As a user, I want to be able follow links from the site to the site I am looking at, ie hotel or activity own's website.
+    * As a user, I want to be able to follow links from 'Experience Cornwall' to the website of interest (i.e. hotel or activity own's website).
+    * As a user, I want to learn how to make a traditional Cornish pasty and be given clear guidance on how make my own should I wish to do so.
+    * As a user, I want to feel comfortable and informed about visiting Cornwall.
-    * As a user, I want
+    * As a user, I want to be able to access the site's social media accounts in order to learn more.

-* For the use, the site assists in meeting the user goals by:
+* For the user, the site assists in meeting the user goals by:
-    * Presenting a clean, easy on the eye website
-    *
+    * Presenting a clean website that's easy-on-the-eye, providing smooth navigation with the use of a fixed navbar that changes to a solid opacity as the user scrolls.
+This enables them to click between the pages at all times.
+The user can also click on the logo from any page to take them back to the home page.
+    * Providing a clean, basic form that doesn't overwhelm or confuse the user which they can fill out to submit any questions they may have.
+    Upon submission the user gets a modal pop up providing them with feedback that their query has been submitted successfully, and an invitation to check their entered email for confirmation.
+    * Tells a story of the hisory of Cornwall upon the initial loading of the site.
+The experience page showcases a Google Map with clickable buttons and drops markers on the map.
+The user can then click the markers and learn more about what Cornwall has to offer.
+    * Once clicking on the buttons available, the user can click through the markers that pop up.
+Once a marker is selected, the user can click on a link to the corresponding website.
+The beach locations are the only set of locations that do not contain a clickable website as not all beaches have their own website.
+    * Also upon clicking the buttons linked to the map, three cards are presented below the map as 'Top 3 Recommendations'.
+These cards contain an image, a short sentence and a button inviting the user to find out more, which will direct the user to the coresponding website.
+    * An embedded YouTube video shows, informs and teaches the user how to make a Traditional Cornish pasty.
+    * The footer contains all the social media links the user will need to use for follwing and learning more about this site.

 [Back to Top](#table-of-contents)